hak8or/Embedded-Linux-System/AT91SAM9N12/USB.md

 };
 ```

-Great, no comments.
+Great, minimal comments.
 But wait, turns out that if those clocks fail to be found then the driver reports an error!

 ```c
 /**